getkirby/kirby/.github/CONTRIBUTING.md

 #### Backend (PHP)

-We use [PHP CS](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure a consistent style for our PHP code.
-It is mainly based on [PSR-2](https://www.php-fig.org/psr/psr-2/).
-[Install PHP CS globally](https://github.com/FriendsOfPHP/PHP-CS-Fixer#globally-composer) via composer and then run `composer fix` in the `kirby` folder to check for inconsistencies and fix them.
+We use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure a consistent style for our PHP code.
+It is mainly based on [PSR-12](https://www.php-fig.org/psr/psr-12/).
+[Install PHP CS Fixer globally](https://github.com/FriendsOfPHP/PHP-CS-Fixer#globally-composer) via Composer and then run `composer fix` in the `kirby` folder to check for inconsistencies and fix them.
 Our automated PR checks will fail if there are code style issues with your code.

 #### Frontend/Panel (JavaScript, Vue)